Young, have hypertension — How to cope?

 Along with lifestyle changes, there are also medications available that can help pull down your blood pressure.
 If you would like discuss medication options, it would be best to contact your health care provider.
 If those other emotional stressors are getting to you, then you may also want to consider talking with a therapist about how you're feeling.

-It may take time to lower your blood pressure and your stress level, but adopting healthier behaviors like regular exercise and a low-salt diet may brighten your outlook, help you feel better, and bring back your energy levels.
+It may take time to lower your blood pressure and your stress level, but adopting healthier behaviors like regular physical activity and a low-salt diet may brighten your outlook, help you feel better, and bring back your energy levels.